 Wrapping it up

-In this article we discussed why it’s important for connectors to support bulk operations whenever possible (some APIs just can’t do it, that’s not your fault).
-For new connectors, we advice to always return instances of the canonical BulkOperationResult class.
-If you want to add batch support to an existing connector without breaking backwards compatibility, we covered how to register discoverable transformers to do the trick.
+In this article, we discussed why it’s important for connectors to support bulk operations whenever possible (some APIs just can’t do it, that’s not your fault).
+For new connectors, we advise to always return instances of the canonical BulkOperationResult class.
+If you want to add batch support to an existing connector without breaking backward compatibility, we covered how to register discoverable transformers to do the trick.